UltiRequiem/articles/post/js-tutorials-01.md

 +++
-title = "From beginner to JavaScriptician" description = "Variables, Data Types and Functions (From beginner to JavaScriptician, Part One)" date = "2021-11-20" summary= "Learn about variables, constants, data types and functions of JavaScript."
+title = "From beginner to JavaScripter" description = "Variables, Data Types and Functions (From beginner to JavaScriptician, Part One)" date = "2021-11-20" summary= "Learn about variables, constants, data types and functions of JavaScript."